flemingpatel/Compilers-CST8152/README.md

     only identifiers, keywords and literals.
 The transitions from state to state being governed by the Transition table which is in table.h header file.

+    In Scanner you will find PLATYPUS Language Specification and Informal Language Specification

 ### Implemented and compilation source files are:
     - buffer.c
     - buffer.h